massalabs/as/packages/as-proba/README.md

 - **Sampler**, an object wich allows you to generate samples based on the probability distribution you built

-The complete documentation of all available functions and objects is here:
+The complete documentation of all available functions and objects can be found here:

 - [`as-proba documentation`](https://as-proba.docs.massa.net)